ahnoorwd/react-router-tour/README.md

-# Explain ho to use reactJs ...
+# Explain how to use reactJs ...

 ### This tutorial are from programing hero team